safespring/docs/content/new/getting-started.md

 ![image](../../images/launch_with_volume.png)

 ## Flavors and Local Storage
 Flavors is the concept of instance dimensions in OpenStack.
 Each flavor corresponds to a certain configuration regarding VCPUs, memory and disk space.
 There are two types of flavors in the platform: those that come with local storage and those that do not.
 If you intend to boot from image you must pick a flavor with local storage.
-If you want to boot from volume, by creating a volume beforehand with the contents of an image, you should pick a flovr without local storage.
+If you want to boot from volume, by creating a volume beforehand with the contents of an image, you should pick a flavor without local storage.
 The naming convention for the local storage flavors are on the form:
 ```shell
 lb.medium.2d
 ```